 Temporary operations of a foreign company

 Your foreign company may operate in Finland temporarily without a permanent place of business.
 In this case, the company will typically not need to pay all its taxes in Finland.
 However, you should find out whether your company is required to sign up to the Tax Administration’s registers, and make sure you submit the necessary notifications to the Tax Administration.
-If your activities are subject to a permit, contact the competent authority and find out whether the authority requires a permit, notification or registration.

 The Act on the Provision of Services lays down provisions that a company operating in another country in the European Economic Area is entitled to temporarily engage in business in Finland.
 This means that the company does not have to establish a branch office in Finland if it only has slight and temporary operations in Finland.

 However, the right of a foreign company to temporarily engage in business activities does not apply to all industries.
 Among other industries, insurance and financial services, transport and port services, provision of temporary workers, certain health care services, and security service are excluded from this right.
 Always check whether your company will be able to operate temporarily in Finland without a branch office based on your industry.

 If your company operates in Finland temporarily, it does not typically have to pay all its taxes in Finland.

 Check the permits of your industry for further information on whether your company needs a permit for temporary operation.
 You can find industry-specific permits and more information on the page Permits and obligations.